Skip to main content

 Default: "" (empty string)

-set mathModeSpace(value): void
+set maxMatrixCols(value: number): void

-set inlineShortcuts(value): void
+set minFontScale(value: number): void

-set defaultMode(value): void
+set placeholder(value: string): void

 The symbol used to represent a placeholder in an expression.